 Reducing Poverty: a reduction of at least 15 million in the number of people at risk of poverty or social exclusion by 2030.

 COVID-19 has exposed the region, as well as the rest of Europe, to further drastic changes in jobs, education, economy, welfare systems and social life.
-Furthermore, other challenges in the Adriatic-Ionian region are the demographic change, aging, the inflow of refugees, social exclusion of vulnerable groups and a general trend where societies become more polarised with poverty pockets.
+Furthermore, other challenges in the Adriatic-Ionian Region are the demographic change, aging, the inflow of refugees, social exclusion of vulnerable groups and a general trend where societies become more polarised with poverty pockets.
 At the same time, the region has an active civil society which is an important asset for addressing social issues in the context of the EUSAIR.

-The Pillar 5 intends to address these challenges by taking into account the importance of preserving and promoting the European social model, as well as the aspirations of non-EU members to join the EU.
+The Pillar 5 intends to address these challenges by taking into account the importance of preserving and promoting the European social model, as well as the aspirations of EU candidate countries to join the EU.
 Macroregional cooperation through this Pillar would be an additional tool for strengthening European and national policies in relevant fields.
 Cooperation would include exchange of experiences, coordination of policy measures, definition of priorities and standardisation of approaches to solving social challenges that transcend national borders.
 It will also work as a response to the requirements of the European Pillar of Social Rights initiative, and it will also tackle the human rights dimension of the Economic and Investment Plan for the Western Balkans.

 As the Pillar 5 has only been decided upon in May 2023, it is still under development.
 The scope of the Pillar will be further discussed and defined in the years to come.
 This work will be supported by the below action.